-Nancy, who was born in 1920 in Birkenhead on the Wirral and was a founding member of KOVE, has died at the age of 100.
+Nancy was born in 1920 in Birkenhead on the Wirral and was a founding member of KOVE.
+She died in summer 2021 at the age of 100.

 After the First World War Nancy's father, unable to find work, moved the family to a cottage in the village of Goostrey near Holmes Chapel in Cheshire.
 Nancy was proud of this early family life, recalling how they had to collect drinking water from a well.
 While still at school she helped out on local farms, starting work at 14.
 She returned to Birkenhead at the age of 18, to train as a nurse.
 It was the beginning of the Second World War and Nancy found herself nursing people badly injured from air attacks on Liverpool.
 After the war she married and had four children.

 Nancy arrived in Kilburn around the Millenium.
-She was appointed to KOVE's initial community panel with her neighbour and friend, Lilian Skeane, in 2002, interrogating service providers and helping to develop proposals for service improvements.
+In 2002 she was appointed to KOVE's initial community panel with her neighbour and friend, Lilian Skeane, interrogating service providers and helping to develop proposals for improvements.
 She and Lillian were at the heart of KOVE’s early efforts to improve the local podiatry service, presenting our proposals to the council's Elderly Person's Sub-Committee in the autumn of 2003.
 She was central to several key KOVE projects, including community benches and public toilets, and she attended the first phase of the Kilburn Debates.
-For many years Nancy lived at Vivian Court Sheltered Housing and was closely involved in pursuing the case for a safe road crossing there, meeting officials and planners until very recently.
+For many years Nancy lived at Vivian Court Sheltered Housing and was closely involved in pursuing a safe road crossing there, meeting officials and planners until very recently.
 Humorous but taciturn she kept a droll eye on the changes in support available to her and her fellow tenants.